dora-team/fourkeys/README.md

 1. Fork this project.
 1. Run the automation scripts, which does the following (See the [setup README](setup/README.md) for more details):
-    1. Set up a new Google Cloud Project.
     1. Create and deploy the Cloud Run webhook target and ETL workers.
     1. Create the Pub/Sub topics and subscriptions.
     1. Enable the Google Secret Manager and create a secret for your GitHub repo.